CalNicklin/photographyportfolio/README.md

 # WorkInProgress - My (C.Nicklin) photography portfolio.

-I'm building this project as an exercise in React/Redux.
+I'm building this project to exercise what I have thus far learned in my Codecademy Full Stack Engineer course, in particular React/Redux.
 It's a work in progress and I'll up this readme as I finish features.
 Certain features, such as 'request prints', are being added for me to exercise in e.g. APIs and aren't intended to be used. i.e. I don't plan to sell prints!

 Technologies used:
 HTML